Cooperation for Scalable Supervision of Autonomy in Mixed Traffic: Theoretical Analysis

-Now consider how a mixed autonomy system with AVs that cooperate to avoid triggering supervision may improve upon the previous cases.
-We first consider a worst case improvement when the AVs are cooperative rather than agnostic to the supervision task.
-Then, in Section~\ref{sec:in-ring-reachability-typical-case}, we consider the improvement given a typical (average) case with the cooperative AVs.
+Now consider how a mixed autonomy system with connected AVs that cooperate to avoid triggering supervision (that is, supervision-aware CCAVs) may improve upon the previous cases.
+Recall that both CCAVs and NCAVs may communicate their near-term trajectories to merging AVs.
+However, whereas NCAVs do not alter their trajectories to accommodate merging AVs, CCAVs can alter their trajectory to assist AVs to merge without triggering human supervision.

+We first consider a worst case improvement.
+Then, in Section~\ref{subsec:in-ring-reachability-uniform-case} and Section~\ref{subsec:in-ring-reachability-induced-case}, we consider the improvement given more typical cases with the CCAVs.

-\begin{corollary} Given a single-lane ring road of circumference $c$ with $R - S$ unconnected vehicles and $S$ supervision-aware AVs distributed uniformly at random along the length of the ring, the probability that an arbitrary point on that ring is reachable over time horizon $T$ by a vehicle is upper bounded as follows:
+\begin{corollary} Given a single-lane ring road of circumference $c$ with $R - S$ HVs and $S$ (supervision-aware) CCAVs distributed uniformly at random along the length of the ring, the probability that an arbitrary point on that ring is reachable over time horizon $t$ by a vehicle is bounded above as follows:

-where $d_i(v_{i,0}, a_{i, max}, T)$ is the reachable zone for vehicle $i$ over the time horizon.
+where $d_i(v_{i,0}, a_{i, max}, t)$ is the reachable zone for vehicle $i$ over the time horizon.

 \textbf{That is, the previous upper bound in~\Cref{connected_av_cor} is improved by dropping the $\sum\limits_{j=1}^{S} \frac{l_j}{c}$ term}. \end{corollary}